perticascatalin/Learning/DPML/mcsp.md

 ### 3.1 Generative RNNs for Musical Composition

 There have been numerous attempts to generate music using software.
 One of the first approaches that I heard of is [M5] - [video source](https://www.youtube.com/watch?v=A2gyidoFsoI) & [tutorial](https://www.danieldjohnson.com/2015/08/03/composing-music-with-recurrent-neural-networks/), which leverages the generative power of recurrent neural networks based on many musical pieces as training data.
 This approach focuses on classical music (Bach) and polyphony (several instrumental tracks).
-RNNs and other neural networks derived from them will usually map an input sequence to an output sequence (the NN learns the mapping from the input to the output based on history and current input). !!! reference [M6] !!!
+RNNs and other neural networks derived from them will usually map an input sequence to an output sequence (the NN learns the mapping from the input to the output based on history and current input).
+However, we can also feed an RNN its own output and thus generate a potentially novel sequence - eg. generating a handwritten sequence in [M6].
+Earlier studies for how to generate music using RNNs/LSTMs include [M7].

-### 3.2 Ideas from GEB
+### 3.2 Ideas from GEB: Canons & Fugues

 ## 4. Modelling Musical Patterns through Constraint Programming

-## 5. Conclusion
+## 5. Conclusions

 ### References